Branding, Package Design, Illustration

 The triangles forming the box can be arranged in many ways for different purposes.
 One of these is as a stand for recipe cards.
 Consumers are welcome to use the card that comes with the box, or even recipe cards from their own family backgrounds.

-Most Thai people buy palm sugar in bulk, often in unmarked packaging directly from local producers.
+Most Thai people buy palm sugar in bulk in unmarked packaging directly from producers.
 There, fancy packaging could be seen as excessive.
-Meanwhile, in Canada, there aren't many brands to choose from, and the basic packaging makes it so that only people who have used it before will know what it is.
+Meanwhile, in Canada, there aren't many brands available, and the existing basic packaging makes it difficult for curious people to identify and learn about the ingredient.
 There is space in the international market for a new approach.

 The most common shape of palm sugar is round discs, but a cylindrical container would be more difficult to transport in bulk.
 In my search, I looked at cookie packaging.
 A common theme I found was the use of triangles to prop up the disc and form a polygon that was more easily stored.
 From there, I developed my own modular triangle container.
 It took three iterations to make a net that could hold without glue.